 Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
+In addition, the parents of a summer born child may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age-group. - to reception rather than to year 1.
 Parents wishing to make these requests must contact their home local authority for guidance on the procedure to follow.
+Parents resident in Lincolnshire should call 01522 782030 or email outofcohortadmissions@lincolnshire.gov.uk for advice on the procedure to follow.
 It is important for parents to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.